Perception without Self-Matching in Conditional Tag Based Cooperation: Conclusion

 \section{Conclusion}

 The results demonstrate that the presence of heritable tags with strategies for cooperation that are contingent on the tag of an opponent leads to a significant increase in overall cooperation in the spatial prisoner's dilemma game, compared to the case when there are no tags, so long as $c/b>0.25$.
-The most common agents are those with an ethnocentric strategy, whereby agents cooperate with like-tagged agents and defect against agents with different tags.
-This occurs even though agents in this model are not cognizant of their own tag.
-High levels of cooperation can be maintained for increasingly large costs as the number of tags increases, although for $c/b>0.5$ cooperation rates are still low, even for a large number of tags when mutations are included.
+The most common individuals are those with an ethnocentric strategy, whereby individuals cooperate with like-tagged individuals and defect against individuals with different tags.
+This happens despite the fact that no explicit self-matching occurs.
+High levels of cooperation can be maintained for increasingly large costs as the number of tags increases, particularly for asynchronous proportional updating.